smohammadhejazi/mqtt-coap-workplace/README.md

-# Workplace simulation using MQTT and COAP using Python
+# Workplace simulation using MQTT or COAP written in Python
 This project was and assignment in IOT course.
 It's a simulation of a workplace consisting of personnel room nodes, local server, central server and admin written in Python.

 # Features